Eloping in style – Edinburgh City Chambers wedding

 I visited City Chambers many times as a wedding and elopement photographer, covering beautiful wedding stories.
 Check links to some of my weddings for an inspiration:

 Olivia & Declan had a Chinese – Scottish wedding with a reception at the Imperial Palace Restaurant.
-We went for a stroll around the Old Town for some pictures.
-I loved Olivia’s traditional Chinese dress, as well as the evening dress.
+I loved Olivia’s traditional red Chinese dress.
+Some of the photos were shot on 35mm film ( below ).

 Wedding photography prices

-Elopement packages prices start from £700 for two hour coverage.
+My elopement packages prices start from £850 for two hour coverage.
 This would cover wedding ceremony, family photos outside the City Chambers and couple photoshoot in the Old Town/Holyrood Park.
-Available between Monday and Friday.
+I also include a few photos taken on 35mm film.

 Lastly, when is best time to get married in Edinburgh?
 Any time of the year is good!
-However, getting married in August is more expensive due to Fringe Festival taking place on the Royal Mile.
+However, a wedding August is more expensive due to Fringe Festival taking place on the Royal Mile.
 The street is extremely busy so locations might be limited.

 eloping during fringe festival in edinburgh